Housing debt at all-time high: How to future-proof your mortgage

 The ability to make additional repayments without penalty is a useful home loan feature to keep on your comparison radar.
 Making extra repayments towards your mortgage is a good way to fast-track your way out of debt.

-Assuming the above home loan, if you put an extra $150 towards your loan each month (and if you started the extra monthly repayments at year 5), you would save a total of $43,234.20 in interest, and you would shrink your loan term by 3 years and 3 months.Back to top
+Assuming the above home loan, if you put an extra $150 towards your loan each month (and if you started the extra monthly repayments at year five), you would save a total of $43,234.20 in interest, and you would shrink your loan term by three years and three months.Back to top

 4. Offset account